a2ankitrai/2KX7/Java/collection_n_generics.md

 Hash table and linked list implementation of the `Set` interface, with predictable iteration order.
 This implementation differs from HashSet in that it maintains a doubly-linked list running through all of its entries.
 This linked list defines the iteration ordering, which is the order in which elements were inserted into the set (insertion-order).

-This class provides all of the optional Set operations, and permits null elements.
-Like HashSet, it provides constant-time performance for the basic operations (add, contains and remove), assuming the hash function disperses elements properly among the buckets.
-Performance is likely to be just slightly below that of HashSet, due to the added expense of maintaining the linked list, with one exception: Iteration over a LinkedHashSet requires time proportional to the size of the set, regardless of its capacity.
-Iteration over a HashSet is likely to be more expensive, requiring time proportional to its capacity.
+This class provides all of the optional `Set` operations, and permits `null` elements.
+Like `HashSet`, it provides constant-time performance for the basic operations (`add`, `contains` and `remove`), assuming the hash function disperses elements properly among the buckets.
+Performance is likely to be just slightly below that of `HashSet`, due to the added expense of maintaining the linked list, with one exception: Iteration over a `LinkedHashSet` requires time proportional to the size of the set, regardless of its capacity.
+Iteration over a `HashSet` is likely to be more expensive, requiring time proportional to its capacity.

-Both HashSet and LinkedHashSet allows null.
+Both `HashSet` and `LinkedHashSet` allows null.

 ---